digidem/mapeo-map-server/API.md

 - `type: string`: Type indicating the type of progress message.
 Can be one of the following values:
   - `"progress"`: Import is still in progress
   - `"complete"`: Import is complete
+  - `"error"`: Error occurred during import
 - `importId: string`: ID for import
 - `soFar: number`: Number of assets successfully imported so far
 - `total: number`: Total number of assets to be imported

 If a requested import is already completed or has errored, responds with `204 No Content`, which should prevent the event source from attempting to reconnect.
 Generally, the client should explicitly close the event source when:

-1. Receiving a message and the deserialized `type` value in the event data is either `"complete"` or `"progress"`.
+1. Receiving a message and the deserialized `type` value in the event data is either `"complete"` or `"error"`.
 2. Receiving an error

 ```js